-Wall Street Mill Trail is a 2.4 mile moderately trafficked out and back trail located near Desert Center, CA that features beautiful wild flowers and is good for all skill levels.
+Wall Street Mill Trail is a 2.4 mile moderately trafficked out and back trail located near Desert Center, California that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.